Affine connections and symmetry jets: Relation with Lie algebroid connections

 Notice that $\fb(\EN^\d_{\varepsilon(x)}) = -I_x$.
 Then define

 One verifies easily that $\sigma$ is indeed a Lie algebroid connection~:

-Finally, one can verify that a Lie algebroid connection on $\b^{(1)}(M)$ and its corresponding horizontal distribution along $-I$ are two realizations of a same linear connection. \\
+Finally, one can verify that a Lie algebroid connection on $\b^{(1)}(\PP(M))$ and its corresponding horizontal distribution along $-I$ are two realizations of a same linear connection. \\

-To go directly from a Lie algebroid connection $\sigma^\beta$ on $G = \b^{(1)}(M)$ to the corresponding global distribution $\d$ on $\b^{(1)}(M)$, one can proceed as follows.
+To go directly from a Lie algebroid connection $\sigma^\beta$ on $G = \b^{(1)}(\PP(M))$ to the corresponding global distribution $\d$ on $\b^{(1)}(\PP(M))$, one can proceed as follows.
 Consider the map

-The image of $\varphi_{\sigma}$ is an invariant horizontal distribution (see Figure 5).
-Let us check that the image of $\varphi_{\sigma}$ indeed consists of eigenvectors for the eigenvalue $-1$ of the map $\psi_\xi$, $\xi \in \b^{(1)}(M)$ defined in terms of $\d$ along $b = -I$ by (\ref{psi}) in \sref{UAE}.
+The image of $\varphi_{\sigma^\beta}$ is an invariant horizontal distribution (see Figure 5).
+Let us check that the image of $\varphi_{\sigma^\beta}$ indeed consists of eigenvectors for the eigenvalue $-1$ of the map $\psi_\xi$, $\xi \in \b^{(1)}(\PP(M))$ defined in terms of $\d$ along $b = -I$ by (\ref{psi}) in \sref{UAE}.
 Let $X \in T_xM$, then $\sigma(X) = 1/2 (X + \ol{X})$, where $\ol{X}$ stands for the lift with respect to $\alpha_*$ of $X$ in $\EN_{\varepsilon(x)}$.
 Then $F(\sigma(X)) = 1/2(-X + \ol{X})$.
 Thus

 \begin{rmk} For a general groupoid, the data of a Lie algebroid connection is not equivalent to that of an invariant horizontal distribution.
-Indeed, consider for instance the pair groupoid $M \times M$ on the manifold $M$.
+Indeed, consider for instance the pair groupoid $\PP(M) = M \times M \rightrightarrows M$ on the manifold $M$.
 The anchor $\rho : T_xG^\beta \to T_xM$ of the associated Lie algebroid being an isomorphism, its inverse yields a canonical Lie algebroid connection.
-In contrast, the data of an invariant horizontal distribution $\d$ on $M \times M$ is equivalent to that of a groupoid morphism $M \times M \to \b^{(1)}(M)$ over the identity or, in other words, a global trivialization of $TM$.
-This implies that the manifold $M$ is parallelizable, which is a noticeable restriction on the type of pair groupoids that admit an invariant Ehresmann distribution. \\
+In contrast, the data of an invariant horizontal distribution $\d$ on $M \times M$ is equivalent to that of a groupoid morphism $M \times M \to \b^{(1)}(\PP(M))$ over the identity or, in other words, a global trivialization of $TM$.
+This implies that the manifold $M$ is parallelizable, which is a noticeable restriction on the type of pair groupoids that admit an invariant horizontal distribution. \\

-In general, the groupoid morphism $M \times M \to \b^{(1)}(M)$ over the identity is the data that is missing in a Lie algebroid connection.
-More precisely, a Lie algebroid connection endowed with a Lie groupoid morphism $\psi : G \to \b^{(1)}(M)$ over the identity $M \to M$ is an invariant Ehresmann connection.
+In general, the groupoid morphism $G \to \b^{(1)}(\PP(M))$ over the identity is the data that is missing in a Lie algebroid connection.
+More precisely, a Lie algebroid connection endowed with a Lie groupoid morphism $\psi : G \to \b^{(1)}(\PP(M))$ over the identity $M \to M$ is an invariant horizontal distribution on $G$.
 Indeed, the formula (\ref{s-->d}) makes now sense if $\xi$ acting on $T_xM$ is replaced by $\psi (\xi)$. \end{rmk}